tlkamp/rdi-discord-bot/README.md

 `!rdi stats`

+> **Note:** All player stats will be shown when there is a change to any player's stats.

 ### To Add Fortitude, Alcohol Content or Gold to _YOUR_ Character
 > **Note:** Negative numbers are accepted by the `fortitude`, `alcohol` and `gold` commands.